The following is a list of some of the important categories used to organize posts on this blog.

 Linux - information about using FATpick on the GNU/Linux platform.

-Web - updates and announcements about notable changes to the FATpick.com website, including several web-based tools, reference content, printable templates, and the full tablature for every song in the public catalog available for free online.
+Web - updates and announcements about notable changes to the FATpick.com website, including several web-based tools, reference content, printable templates, and the full tablature for every song in the public catalog.

 Tabs - posts about guitar tablature notation: how to read tabs; where to find tabs for your favorite songs; tools for creating custom tabs from your own compositions; tips on working with tabs (and related musical score formats, both human- and machine-readable) in FATpick and elsewhere.